Disasters Raise Challenges For Even the Most Experienced Leader

 This is a unique partnership where leaders via phone, email, text, Skype, Facetime or even in person share their first-hand knowledge and give you an idea what might be coming around the corner.

-EDUCATION - Because we believe disaster preparedness is so important, click "Resources" above find advice from disaster experts as well as free disaster-related goods and services.
+EDUCATION - Because we believe disaster preparedness is so important, click "Resources" above to find wisdom from disaster experts as well as free disaster-related goods and services.
 That's also where you can access LeadersLink's acclaimed production Leading Through the Storm.
 The video walks you through the steps Gulf Coast elected officials took as they grappled with the worst natural disaster in U.S. history - Hurricane Katrina.
-The lessons and advice are timeless and instructive to anyone who might someday be at the helm during a major crisis.
+The lessons and insights are timeless and instructive to anyone who might someday be at the helm during a major crisis.